spectrocloud/librarium/docs/docs-content/byoos/capi-image-builder/build-image-vmware/rhel-capi.md

 tags: ["operating system", "byoos", "profiles", "pxk", "vmware"]
 ---

-This guide will teach you how to use the [CAPI Image Builder](../capi-image-builder.md) tool to create a custom RHEL image with [Palette eXtended Kubernetes (PXK)](../../../integrations/kubernetes.md) for VMware vSphere and then use this image to create a cluster profile.
+This guide will teach you how to use the [CAPI Image Builder](../capi-image-builder.md) tool to create a custom Red Hat Enterprise Linux (RHEL) image with [Palette eXtended Kubernetes (PXK)](../../../integrations/kubernetes.md) for VMware vSphere and then use this image to create a cluster profile.
 This guide covers both airgapped and non-airgapped workflows.

 :::preview